 - Watch out for the drinking.
 There’s no getting round it, British people do like to drink, more than most nationalities.
 Add to this the lethal combination of it being right before Christmas, at the end of a draining academic semester, and it’s inevitable that we flood to the bars.
 Most of the evening social events involve alcohol.
 If you’re a non-drinker then don’t worry, you won’t be a pariah, just be aware that others will be drinking around you.
 My main warning is to the drinkers though.
 It’s easy to slip into a cycle of filling up on booze in the evening, staying out late, hardly sleeping, then sustaining yourself on endless cups of coffee throughout the day.
 This is not healthy.
 It’s ok to sometimes drink something that doesn’t contain alcohol or caffeine.*** Really, the water is completely safe.

 - Talk to people!
 One of the best things about BES, and which we work hard to encourage, is that it’s welcoming and informal.
 That’s also a British thing; we’re not good at massaging big egos, or letting people take themselves too seriously.
 This means that if there is someone who has been particularly influential or inspirational for you, or whose advice you’d like, just walk up and say hello.
 Seriously.
-I know three of the plenary speakers, and am certain that they would all be overjoyed to speak to an enthusiastic student.
+I know two of the plenary speakers, and am certain that they would all be overjoyed to speak to an enthusiastic student.
 If you’re not sure then ask me to introduce you.
 I don’t get embarrassed.

 On which note, if you’re stuck for someone to talk to, and you happen to spot me, please come up and say hello!
 I don’t care whether you’re a keen undergraduate or an embittered old prof, whether you work on foraminifera or velvet worms.
 I’m always happy to meet new people, and, if I can, to introduce you to lots of other cool ecologists.
 The one place you’re guaranteed to find me is the Forest Ecology Group mixer.
 We know how to party.